Baadshah (1999 film): Plot

-Both "Baadshahs" are scheduled for the same flight.
+Both "Baadshah"s are scheduled for the same flight.
 Agent Malhotra arrives at the ticket counter and Rani identifies him as Baadshah.
-This information is passed onto Moti, who quietly kills Malhotra.
-Baadshah comes up to the ticket counter and is mistakenly given Agent 420's ticket.
+Moti kills Malhotra.
+Baadshah comes up to the ticket counter and is mistakenly given the agent's business class ticket.
 Baadshah also finds Malhotra's fallen computer disk.
-At this point, Baadshah has functionally switched places with the deceased agent.
-Moti arrives at the ticket counter announcing himself as Baadshah and is given the real Baadshah's ticket.
-During the flight, Rani realizes Moti killed the wrong man.
-Seema and her partner Tom Uncle are at the Goa airport expecting Agent Malhotra but see Baadshah instead.
+Moti arrives at the ticket counter announcing himself as Baadshah and is given the real Baadshah's economy class ticket.
+During the flight, Rani realises Moti killed the wrong man.
+Seema and her partner Tom Uncle are at the Goa Airport expecting agent Malhotra but see Baadshah instead.

-Seema knows him as Raj and wonders what he is up to.
-Baadshah meets CBI Agent Adi Chopra and thinks he works for Mahendra Seth while Agent Chopra believes Baadshah is the secret CBI Agent.
-They leave the airport and go meet CBI Dr. Rusi Surti who gives Baadshah an assortment of top-secret gadgets and a James Bond-style car for assistance on his mission.
-They commend him about the way he solved the Jhunjhunwalas' case, which Baadshah is shocked to learn is regarding them being arrested for bank fraud.
-He realizes that Jhunjhunwala lied to him earlier and that he made a big mistake with Seema.
+Baadshah meets CBI agent Aditya Chopra and thinks he works for Mahendra Seth while agent Chopra believes Baadshah is the secret CBI agent.
+They leave the airport and meet CBI Dr. Rusi Surti who gives Baadshah an assortment of top-secret gadgets and a James Bond-style car for assistance on his mission.
+They commend him for the way he solved the Jhunjhunwalas' case, which Baadshah is shocked to learn is regarding a bank fraud.

-Back at the airport, Baadshah's friends are picked up by a driver posing for Mahendra Seth but he's employed by Manikchand and Saxena the kidnappers.
+Back at the airport, Baadshah's friends are picked up by a driver posing for Mahendra Seth but he's employed by the kidnappers.
 Seema, who had been following Baadshah, arranges to meet with him.
 They meet and he apologizes to her about what happened before.
-They reconcile temporarily but Seema wants to know what happened to Agent Malhotra.
-Moti interrupts their conversation and Seema flees while Baadshah and Moti fight.
-Baadshah remembers that he previously saw Moti back at the Mumbai airport pushing a man in the wheelchair, who Moti admits he had killed.
+They reconcile temporarily, Moti interrupts their conversation and Seema flees while Baadshah and Moti fight.
+Baadshah remembers that he previously saw Moti at the Mumbai Airport pushing a man in the wheelchair, who Moti admits he had killed.

-Baadshah escapes and later receives a call from the kidnappers.
-He is told by the kidnappers to meet to exchange the diamonds for the child at Saint Paul school the next day.
-During the call, Baadshah notices in a reflection that Seema is secretly nearby.
+Baadshah escapes and later receives a call from the kidnappers who ask him to exchange the diamonds for the child at Saint Paul School.
 Seema searches Baadshah's hotel room and finds the computer disk and takes it, unaware that Baadshah is watching her.
-She checks the disk and finds out that Agent Malhotra and CBI highly suspect Thapar as the man behind the assassination attempt.
-Seema and Tom Uncle now suspect that Baadshah is a fraud who took her brother's place and is working with Thapar in his plan to kill Bachchan.
+She checks the disk and finds out that Thapar was behind the assassination attempt.
+Seema and Tom's Uncle now suspect Baadshah as the assassin.